PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 9:00 am Open to Conference Attendees

-Organizations (Clubs, NPO, NGO, Office...) (free)
+Organizations (Clubs, NPO, NGO, Office...) (free, donation is welcome though)

 Chinese Schools ($200 each, 50% discount for those on community fund donation list)

-Sponsoring Companies ($300 each, 30% discount for those on community fund donation list)
+Corporate Sponsors ($300 each, 30% discount for those on community fund donation list)

 **** Enrollment form will be available soon.